The Anatomy of Dependence in Multivariate Ordered Choice: Semiparametric specification, partial effects, identification, estimation

+with coefficients $\{h_{s_1 s_2}\}$ constrained to ensure valid c.d.f. properties.
+Specifically, (a) \textit{monotonicity} in each dimension is enforced by

-guarantee natural c.d.f. bounds of 0 and 1.
-For more details on shape constraints in tensor-product B-splines, see the Appendix in \cite*{bk2022}.
-Normalization restrictions on $F_d$ can be imposed through linear equality constraints on $h_{s_1s_2}$.
-Additional constraints on the thresholds are required to ensure coherency.
-As indicated previously, in the bivariate case these constraints have the form (\ref{eq:coherencybiv}) and can be incorporated in the objective function with the penalty term
+(b) c.d.f. \textit{bounds} are maintained by $0 \leq h_{s_1 s_2} \leq 1 \quad \text{for all } s_1, s_2$.\footnote{For more details on shape constraints in tensor-product B-splines, see \cite*{bk2022}.} Linear equality constraints on some $h_{s_1 s_2}$ can also impose normalization restrictions on marginal distributions of unobservables.
+Coherency requires additional constraints on thresholds.
+In the bivariate case, these can be imposed via a penalty term added to the objective: e.g. in the form of

-for a large $\lambda_N>0$.
+for a large $\lambda_N > 0$.

-The approach in \cite*{klein2002}, which covers the univariate model, estimates the index parameter in the first stage using kernel density estimates of the conditional probability of choosing below a certain level.
-In the second stage, the approach estimates threshold parameters using shift restrictions.
-Their estimation method extends to multivariate lattice models.
-The first stage is potentially implementable in the non-lattice context, but the difficulty arises in extending the shift restrictions.
-The same is true for the more recent approach in \cite*{liu2019}.

-The \cite*{lewbel2000} methodology, which in particular applies to univariate ordered response models, can be extended to multivariate lattice models but is likely not extendable to non-lattice models.
-Same applies to \cite*{lewbel2003} which is focused on the estimation of thresholds only.

-The approach in \cite*{chenkhan2003} for univariate ordered response models allows for estimation of the index parameter subject to a normalization restriction.\footnote{Their exposition covers the more general case of heteroskedastic errors and therefore applies to homoskedastic models as well.} This approach appears to extend to multivariate lattice models as one can consider each dimension individually.
-However, their approach does not immediately generalize to estimate all parameters of non-lattice models without additional assumptions.
-This is because the equality only implies that $\tilde{x}_d \beta_d = x_d \beta_d$ if and only if $x_{-d}$ remains fixed, for $d=1,2$.
-This brings us back to the issue of exclusive regressors as discussed in section \ref{subsec:semi_nonlattice}.
-Therefore, the method in \cite*{chenkhan2003} can only estimate parameters $\beta_{d,1:L_d}$ corresponding to exclusive regressors.

-The estimation of parameters $\beta_{d,1:L_d}$ corresponding to exclusive covariates can be conducted by combining the ideas of pairwise differences of \cite*{honore2005} and maximum rank correlation (MRC) estimation of \cite*{han87}.
-The role of pairwise differencing would be to ensure that when we analyze dimension $d$ we only look at the cases when non-exclusive covariates $x_{d, L_d+1:k_d}$ in dimension $d$ and all other covariates $x_{\ell}$, $\ell \neq d$ are similar in value.
-The maximum rank correlation part would rely on the result and proof of Theorem \ref{th:nonlattice_semiparametric}.
-The proof of that theorem in particular shows that the distribution of $Y^{(d)} $ conditional on $(x_1, \ldots, x_{d,1:L_d}, x_{d, L_d+1:k_d}, \ldots, x_D)$ first order stochastically dominates the distribution of of $Y^{(d)} $ conditional on $(x_1, \ldots, \tilde{x}_{d,1:L_d}, x_{d, L_d+1:k_d}, \ldots, x_D)$ if and only if $x_{d,1:L_d}\beta_{d,1:L_d}>\tilde{x}_{d,1:L_d}\beta_{d,1:L_d}$.
-This stochastic dominance relationship between conditional distributions of discrete responses immediately suggests maximum rank correlation estimation, using the following objective function: